Azure/ObjectDetectionUsingCntk/README.md

 C:/Python/python -m ensurepip
 ````

-Lastly, if the CNTK binaries are not located at "C:/CNTK/", the variable `cntkBinariesDir` in `PARAMETERS.py` needs to be updated to point to the correct directory:
+If the CNTK binaries are not located at "C:/CNTK/", the variable `cntkBinariesDir` in `PARAMETERS.py` needs to be updated to point to the correct directory:
 ```python
 cntkBinariesDir = "myCntkBinariesDirectory>"
 ```

-Some of these steps can be skipped when using the Azure Data Science VM.
-Also, Azure VMs with state-of-the-art GPUs are already available in preview mode!
+And finally, the file *AlexNet.89* is too big to be hosted in Github and hence needs to be downloaded manually from [here](https://objectdetectionusingcntk.blob.core.windows.net/objectdetectionusingcntk/AlexNet.89) and placed into the subfolder */resources/cntk/AlexNet.89*.

+If you lack a strong GPU, or don't want to install CNTK yourself, then consider using Azure's Data Science Virtual Machine which come with state-of-the-art GPUs.
+The GPU-VMs are currently in preview model but will be fully available soon.
 See the [Cortana Intelligence Gallery](https://gallery.cortanaintelligence.com/Solution/Linux-Data-Science-Virtual-Machine-3) for a 1-click deployment solution.